-- 1. Remove the air cleaner cover and high-density paper air cleaner element (Figure 21) - Tap the paper filter element several times on a hard surface to remove dirt, or blow compressed air not exceeding 30 psi (207 kPa, 2.1 kgf/cm2) through the filter element from the inside out.
+- 1. Remove the air cleaner cover and foam filter element. - 2.
+Tap the paper filter element several times on a hard surface to remove dirt, or blow compressed air not exceeding 30 psi (207 kPa, 2.1 kgf/cm2) through the filter element from the inside out.
 NEVER brush off dirt.
 Brushing will force dirt into the fibers.
 Replace the paper filter element if it is excessively dirty.